 Choose a trustworthy service

 The most important thing to consider when picking either a VPN or a proxy service is choosing a trustworthy company.
 Be sure you understand the terms you’re agreeing to.
 Many claim to be great and focused on privacy, but a large number of them fall short on their promise.
 Not all proxy and VPN services are secure and private.
 Some will log your online activities so they can sell your data and information to marketing firms themselves.
 Other services will try to convince you to install malware on your devices.

-We’ve done the legwork to ensure that both the Mozilla VPN and Firefox Private Network proxy extension actually respect your privacy, and it’s something we’re willing to stake our reputation on.
+We’ve done the legwork to ensure that Mozilla VPN respects your privacy, and it’s something we’re willing to stake our reputation on.
 Mozilla has a reputation for building products that help you keep your information safe.
 We follow our easy to read, no-nonsense Data Privacy Principles which allow us to focus only on the information we need to provide a service.
 And since we are backed by a mission-driven company, you can trust that the dollars you spend for this product will not only ensure you have top-notch security, but also are making the internet better for everyone.